nimagab97-glitch/PyAFBFdb/README.rst

 Documentation
 =============

-Check the PyAFBF documentation for includes a `presentation <https://fjprichard.github.io/PyAFBF/database.html>`_ of the package.
+Check the PyAFBF documentation which includes a `presentation <https://fjprichard.github.io/PyAFBF/database.html>`_ of the package.

 Communication to the author
 ===========================

-PyAFBF_database is developed and maintained by Frédéric Richard.
+PyAFBFdb is developed and maintained by Frédéric Richard.
 For feed-back, contributions, bug reports, contact directly the `author <https://github.com/fjprichard>`_, or use the `discussion <https://github.com/fjprichard/PyAFBFdb/discussions>`_ facility.

 Licence
 =======

 PyAFBFdb is under licence GNU GPL, version 3.